cooperhammond/irs/README.md

 $ sudo pip install irs
 ```

+**You will need to have some Spotify tokens, the instructions to set them up are [here](https://github.com/kepoorhampond/irs#spotify-tokens).**

-## Spotify Playlists
+## Spotify Tokens

-To download spotify playlists, you'll want to head to their Dev Apps page, [here](https://developer.spotify.com/my-applications/).
+To download metadata through spotify, you'll want to head to their Dev Apps page, [here](https://developer.spotify.com/my-applications/).
 After doing that you'll want to create a new app.
 Name it whatever you want and then once you've done that, find the `Client ID` and `Client Secret` keys.
 You'll want to take those keys and paste them into your system's environment variables as `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`, correspondingly.
 Viola!
-You can now download playlists!
+You can now download metadata with IRS!

 ## Metadata